Install the z/OS Java module

 dynatrace-oneagent-zos-java.jar

-After starting the application server that you want to monitor, you might see Not Marked Program Controlled messages or errors with the return code 139:
+If, after starting the application server in z/OS, you may see Not Marked Program Controlled messages or errors with the return code 139:

 -